StudioEtrange/salsa/README.md

 # Salsa

-* WIP - do not use YET*
+*WIP - do not use YET*

-A central tool to launch game servers
+A central tool to launch game servers on lin,ux

 ## install